arhat-dev/arhat/docs/Connectivity.md

         # CA cert file (PEM/ASN.1 format)
         caCert: /path/to/ca.crt
+        # You can specify base64 encoded ca cert data directly as an alternative to caCert
+        #caCertData: "<base64-encoded-ca-cert>"

         # client cert file (PEM format)
         #
         # for variant `gcp-iot-core`, this field MUST be empty
         cert: /path/to/client.crt
+        # You can specify base64 encoded cert data directly as an alternative to cert
+        #certData: "<base64-encoded-tls-cert>"

         # client private key file (PEM format)
         #
         # for variant `gcp-iot-core`
         #   the private key is used to sign the JWT token, and its format can also be `ASN.1`
         key:  /path/to/client.key
+        # You can specify base64 encoded tls key directly as an alternative to `key`
+        #keyData: "<base64-encoded-tls-key>"

         # tls server name override
         serverName: foo.example.com